alumppio/custom_corryvreckan_modules/README.md

 $ cp <path_to_new_module> .
 ```

-**After this you need to install corryvreckan again!** This means that you only need to go to the build folder and run *make install* again.
+**After this you need to install corryvreckan!** This means that you only need to go to the build folder and run *make install*.
 Also everytime you change something in the modules, you need run *make install* so the changes will be applied.
 You should alias this *make install* in the build folder to some command, makes life easier.

+>> After making changes to modules go to the corryvreckan/build folder and run.
+Also if you are using lxplus remember to also source etc/setup\_lxplus.sh in corryvreckan folder

 ```
->> After making changes to modules
 $ make install
 ```